GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 ### What are aggregatable values?

-To answer your questions with the dimensions we've outlined, you want to know, across many users and many keys:
+To answer your questions for the dimensions we've outlined, you want to know:

 -   The number of purchases (the purchase count).
 Once aggregated and made available in a summary report, this will be the total purchase count (summary value).
 -   The revenue for each purchase (the purchase value).
 Once aggregated and made available in a summary report, this will be the total revenue (summary value).